jurgenwigg/py3S60/newcore/Doc/library/os.rst

    Return a string describing the encoding of the device associated with *fd* if it is connected to a terminal; else return :const:`None`.

-   On Unix, if the :ref:`Python UTF-8 Mode <utf8-mode>` is enabled, return ``'UTF-8'`` rather than the device encoding.

-   .. versionchanged:: 3.10
-      On Unix, the function now implements the Python UTF-8 Mode.

 .. function:: dup(fd)